 Dan’s wife Seija is the director of nursing at CURE international and also makes long trips into the bad lands to bring modern midwife techniques to a population of women facing the highest childbirth mortality rate in the world.
 Dan and Seija, who raised their daughters in Afghanistan, worked for the United Methodist Church’s General Board of Global Ministries which is an ecumenical NGO based in Central Asia.

-There are very few men as selfless, patient, kind or as good as Dan Terry.
-So often it seems in life and especially in war that the good among us go first.
+There are few men as selfless, patient, kind or as good as Dan Terry.
+So often it seems in life and especially in war that the good go first.
 Dan wasn’t a young man, he had lived a long life but he was, to all who knew him, a good man.